Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/backup-strategy.md

 1.  **Identify Data to Back Up**

     - Determine which types of data are essential to back up.
 This typically includes raw data, processed data, analysis results, documentation, and metadata.
-    - Consider the value, sensitivity, and size of each data type to guide your backup priorities.
-    - Organize and label files clearly so that critical data is easy to identify and locate.
+    - Organize and label your files clearly so that critical data is easy to identify and locate.
+For more guidance, see the [file-naming-convention](file-naming-convention.md) for more details.

 2.  **Apply [the 3-2-1 Backup Rule](the-3-2-1-data-backup-strategy.md)**